SkyLine Air Photo Locator

 IMPORTANT: not all photos indexed in SkyLine are held at the EMR Library.
 To determine whether a photo can be found at the EMR Library, click on the “Library Catalogue Link” in the left column.
 The EMR Library catalogue will open, giving the locations of the photos.
 For more information on these locations, visit our Aerial Photographs page.

 Limiting your search by year:

-- If you would like to limit your search by year, click on the drop-down menu that says “Base Maps” and choose “More Map Layers”.
-Uncheck the box that says “All Years”, then use the other check-boxes to select the years you would like displayed.
+- To limit your search by year, open the Toolbar by clicking on the icon, then click the “Show Layers” button.
+Under the heading “Airphoto Library”, uncheck the box that says “All Years”, then use the other check-boxes to select the years you would like displayed.

-- To add satellite imagery to the map, click on the drop-down menu that says “Base Maps” and choose “Imagery”.
+- To add satellite imagery to the map, go to the “Base Maps” layer and check the boxes for desired satellite or aerial photograph layers.

 - To access more tools at any time, click on the Toolbar icon.

 If you would like assistance using this application, please contact the EMR Library at 667-3111 or email@example.com.